xcore/sw_foc_motor_control/README.rst

 Description
 ===========

-This repository contains S/W to support Field-Oriented Control (FOC) of motors.
+This repository contains S/W to support Field-Oriented Control (FOC) of motors

 Key Features
 ============